SOWK14009 - Fieldwork Education 2

 Recommendation

-Whilst this is generally thought to be undertaken through initial contact, we have now implemented formal meetings to ensure any new agency or supervisor is clear on their responsibility to the student as a learner.
+Whilst this is generally thought to be undertaken through initial contact, we have now implemented formal meetings to ensure any new agency or supervisor is clear on the their responsibility to the student as a learner.

 Action Taken